 Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG) and chest x-rays X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more are typically done.
-They may show an enlarged heart
+They may show an enlarged heart.

 Treatment of Coarctation of the Aorta

-Sometimes a drug, prostaglandin
+Sometimes a medication, a prostaglandin

 Surgery, balloon angioplasty, or stent placement